biointec/columba/README.md

 - **Operating System Compatibility**: If you are using a Windows system, Columba Vanilla is your only option.
 - **Memory and Reference Text Considerations**:
   - _Columba Vanilla_ loads the entire reference text (or combined reference texts) and the full FM Index into memory.
 It offers superior speed, making it ideal if memory usage is not a concern or if your reference text is not too large.
 Loading the reference text allows for the calculation of CIGAR strings.
   - _Columba RLC_, however, employs a run-length compressed index and does not require loading the reference text into memory.
-This makes it a better choice for handling large pan-genomes or when memory is limited but it comes with slower execution time and no calculation of CIGAR strings.
+This makes it a better choice for handling large pan-genomes or when memory is limited but it comes with slower execution times.
 - **Accuracy**: Columba RLC does not perform in-text verification, which may lead to an overestimation of the edit distance at the edge of certain reference sequences in rare cases.

 ## Installation